 Symptoms of a Salmonella infection, which usually develop within six to 72 hours of exposure, include fever, vomiting, nausea, abdominal cramps and diarrhea that can be bloody.
 Those most at risk are seniors, children, and people with compromised immune systems.

 The E. coli outbreak, linked to Jack and the Green Sprouts alfalfa and alfalfa onion sprouts, has sickened nine people in two states.
-The outbreak strain E. coli O157:NM, has sickened seven people in Minnesota and two people in Wisconsin.
+The outbreak strain of E. coli O157:NM has sickened seven people in Minnesota and two people in Wisconsin.
 Two people have been hospitalized.
 Onset of illness dates range from January 17, 2016 through February 8, 2016.

 Symptoms of an E. coli infection, which usually develop between two and five days after exposure and last up to ten days, include stomach cramps and diarrhea, that is sometimes bloody.
 Sometimes these symptoms are accompanied by a low-grade fever.

 Some people with E. coli infections develop serious complications including hemolytic uremic syndrome (HUS) which leads to kidney failure.
 Those most at risk for contracting an E. coli infection and developing complications are children, seniors and those with weakened immune systems.
 There have been no reported cases of HUS in this outbreak, according to state and federal health officials.